Biography

 Major Contributions to IWA

 Professor Ishibashi organized the 1978 IWSA World Water Congress in Kyoto, Japan, the first one in Asia, and then served as President of IWSA from 1978-80.
-In 1977, the year previous to the Kyoto WWC, Professor Ishibashi conceived and organized the first Regional Conference on Water Supply in Western Pacific, held in Bangkok, Thailand.
+In 1977, the year before the Kyoto WWC, Professor Ishibashi conceived and organized the first Regional Conference on Water Supply in Western Pacific, held in Bangkok, Thailand.
 This conference later developed into the Asian Pacific Regional Water Supply Conference series (ASPAC).

 Author: Shinichiro Ohgaki, Japan